BluePraise/magaliechetrit.com/readme.md

 ### Styling feature
 `.highlight` class is used for highlighting text.
 It's a css var `--highlight-color` which is a light green color.

+### Content elements
+#### Job Title in Portfolio items
+For Portfolio items sometimes I'd like to add a job title and sometimes I don't.
+There's a conditional in the nunjucks file that checks if there's a job title and if there is it will display it.

 ### To-Do
 - [x] convert to eleventy.js
 - [x] add Nunjucks